IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Planning to systematically take out reservoirs in each column to search for Cory's true name, weaken Avizallo (need to import water or import Felichian priests)
 	- Cisterns are connected to Tensorat's old workshop
-- Use sahuagin to attack bc automata can't go in water Auric Trading Co.
+- Use sahuagin to attack bc automata can't go in water Kingswill Trading Co.
 - Small Kevaran-based trading company - actually a shell company
-- Any real shipping they do is contracted out to Giltstern (eg the leaflet printer)
+- Any real shipping they do is contracted out to Giltstern
 - Registered under Morgana Saire, resident of Kevara-Arda
 - Use shell company to requisition cargo crates, use of the freight elevators
-- Kevaran Traders guild was tied on whether to provide the government with more funding for naval presence around Avizallo, until Auric trading joined the guild and voted to increase naval presence
+- Kevaran Traders guild was tied on whether to provide the government with more funding for naval presence around Avizallo, until Kingswill trading joined the guild and voted to increase naval presence
 - Launder money gained from Giltstern
 	- use money to buy black diamonds - used to resurrect fray wraiths (needs like 300gp per sahuagin)
 	- use to pay someone to reverse engineer a key for krystin's automata
+- Planted leaflet printer as a sample sent to Featherweight
 - Informed Avizallo gov they were culling sahuagin to clear out a dock for ships - one of the small glass atolls around the isle
 	- didn't actually build a dock, owl just went a killed a bunch of sahuagin
+- Described as "Ruler's Desire" in encoded communiques

 ## The Murder
-- Owl killed Gyrfalcon bc they got too close to finding out she's a false priest, and finding out abt her search for Nexida
+- Owl killed Gyrfalcon bc they got too close to finding her out, and finding out abt her search for Nexida
 	- Killing Gyrfalcon was also convenient to spark a war, which would destroy Avizallo
 	- Gyrfalcon became suspicious, see clues below
 - Found out gyrfalcon's true identity
 	- owl kept all the exam scrolls, including the one for gyrfalcon - was able to match up handwriting with correspondence between Orin + Gandras
-		- Macaw accidentally left one of Orin's letters at the Rookery?
-Or the temple?
+		- Macaw accidentally left one of Orin's letters at the Rookery
-		- Find letter from Gandras in Orin's mailbox, or Owl produces Orin's letter to put PCs on Macaw's trail
 - Assassin sniped gyrfalcon while they were off service in their apt
 - Incite the riot by having automata fire into the strikers
 	- actually Kingfisher's automata under her control, not Giltstern's